JamalXVI/document-center/Readme.md

 2. Access the application at [http://localhost:8000](http://localhost:8000).

+3. Access the front-end at [http://localhost:5000](http://localhost:5000).

 ## Project Structure
-- **Docker Compose**: The project uses `docker-compose.yml` to orchestrate the MongoDB and FastAPI services, ensuring a smooth setup for development.
+- **Docker Compose**: The project uses `docker-compose.yml` to orchestrate the MongoDB, FastAPI, and Svelte services, ensuring a smooth setup for development.
 - **MongoDB Volume**: MongoDB data is persisted in a local folder (`./data/mongo`) to ensure data durability.
 - **App Directory**: Contains all the core logic of the application, including API routes and models.
   - **`app/routes/`**: Defines the endpoints for users and documents.
-  - **`app/models/`**: Will be used to define database models in the future.
+  - **`app/models/`**: Defines database models.
   - **`app/database/`**: Manages database connections and operations.
   - **`main.py`**: Entry point for the application.
   - **`__init__.py`**: Indicates that `app/` is a Python package.
+- **Front Directory**: Contains the Svelte front-end application.
+  - **`front/`**: Front-end code to interact with the API and provide a user-friendly interface.

 ## API Endpoints
 - **POST /users/**: Create a new user.